python/cpython/Doc/distutils/apiref.rst

 ===================================================================

 .. module:: distutils.cmd
-   :synopsis: Provides the abstract base class Command.
+   :synopsis: Provides the abstract base class :class:`~distutils.cmd.Command`.
 This class
               is subclassed by the modules in the distutils.command subpackage.